 Also, recognize that, like small children, puppies can struggle at critical times during the day.

 For example, some puppies experience witching hours in the early evening.
-Being hungry or tired can be triggers for puppy aggression.
+Being hungry or tired can trigger puppy aggression.

 Puppies also can exhibit bad behavior when they are bored.
 Ensure your puppy gets enough exercise, and consider using puzzle toys to provide mental stimulation.